topranks/homerlabs/getting_started.md

 &nbsp;
 #### 11. Create SSH config file to use with homer

-We need to provide homer with an [https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/](ssh config) file to use when connecting to routers.
+We need to provide homer with an [ssh config file](https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/) to use when connecting to lab devices.

 Create a new file at `~/.ssh/config_homer` with your favourite editor, for instance vim: